dragonflyoss/d7y.io/docs/reference/configuration/dfdaemon.md

 # In macos(just for testing), default value is /Users/$USER/.dragonfly/cache.
 cacheDir: ''

+# cacheDirMode is used to set the file mode bits for the cacheDir directory.
+# The default is 0755.
+cacheDirMode: 0755

 # pluginDir is the plugin directory.
 # In linux, default value is /usr/local/dragonfly/plugins.
 # In macos(just for testing), default value is /Users/$USER/.dragonfly/plugins.